Alfresco/alfresco-content-app/docs/getting-started.md

 }
 ```

-The Content Application automatically bundles your file upon project build.
+The Content Application automatically bundles your file when the project builds.
 You can test your locale by changing the browser language settings and reloading the page.

 Optionally, you can extend the [ADF Language Menu](https://github.com/Alfresco/alfresco-ng2-components/blob/master/docs/core/language-menu.component.md) component with the newly added language by updating the `app.config.json` file.